icebaker/sublime-nano-bots/README.md

 ### Default

-Your can overrite the default Cartidge by create your own with the name `default.yml`:
+You can override the default cartridge by creating your own with the name `default.yml`:

 ```yaml
 ---